First experiences with quick-firing guns

 drafting the first plan for quick-firing field gun of large calibre (over

 57mm) field guns were carried out.
-Nevertheless the problem could be solved
+Nevertheless, the problem could be solved

-only with the Even the
+only with the Even

-June On 1 and 2
+1 and After

-|
+May |

-Skoda 47mm M. 1890 |
+1890 |